 All of my treatments are undertaken to the highest international standards.

-I provide free quotations and on-site assessments, and offer consultation and reports for exhibition, travel, loan and purchase of artworks.
+I provide free quotations and on-site assessments within the Melbourne metropolitan area, and I offer consultation and reports for exhibition, loan and purchase of artworks.

 Please read on for more details about my expert technical services.

 Accidents happen, sometimes leaving canvases torn or panels split and damaged.
 I perform delicate thread-by-thread reweaving of torn canvases and re-joining of panel paintings, which are skills I learnt from international master conservators during my training abroad.

 Inpainting refers to reconstructing areas of the painted image that are lost.
 My expert technical skills and well developed judgement combine to ensure that paintings in my care are restored to a level appropriate for each individual case.